Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 Day 2: Lake Mburo National Park

 After Breakfast, your Safari (journey) begins as we drive you to Lake Mburo National Park.
 This is a four-hour scenic drive broken by a stop at That imaginary line that runs through Uganda.
-Here you can have a cup of Ugandan Arabica Coffee and take your picture while standing on the Equator Line dividing the northern and southern hemispheres.
-Some enterprising Ugandans might show you how the northern and southern Hemisphere water flows.
-An excellent demonstration, but you need a greater water flow for it to work.
+Here you can have a cup of Ugandan Arabica Coffee and take a picture while standing on the Equator Line dividing the northern and southern hemispheres.
+Some enterprising Ugandans might show you how water flows in the north and south hemispheres.
+It is an excellent demonstration, but you need a greater water flow for it to work.

 Mihingo Safari Lodge

 We reach Mihingo Safari Lodge, the best Lodge in or around the Park, and it sets the standard for what a luxury tented camp should be like in Uganda.
 Your room is a private permanent tent covered with a thatched roof, and a lovely verandah gives you a sweeping view of the Park.